-We clustered these fine-tuned questions into a single behavioural score and called this cluster: Resilience.
+We clustered these fine-tuned questions into a single behavioural score and called this cluster; Resilience.

-Once the scores from these questions are merged into a single 'resilience' score, we have a statistically robust way to track and compare this behaviour with other scores and traits in our database.
+Once the scores from these questions were merged into a single Resilience score, we had a statistically robust way to track and compare this behaviour with other scores and traits in our database.

-Contrary to what some may think, resilient behaviour is not a quality demanded only of company leadership.
-In a client-agency relationship, resilience is needed across all aspects of business performance in all functions and at all levels including;
+Contrary to what some may think, Resilient behaviour is not a quality demanded only of company leadership.
+In a client-agency relationship, resilience is needed across all aspects of business performance, in all functions and at all levels including;